reartnew/grana/docs/src/developers_guide/custom_actions.md

 - Populated for the instance by the workflow, based on the loaded information.

 Subclasses of `grana.ArgsBase` are automatically dataclasses.\
-Raw arguments ddata are transformed into dataclass instances according to intuitive logic.
+Raw arguments data is transformed into dataclass instances according to intuitive logic.

 ## Action methods